Why 1% More in Price Beats 5% in Volume

 Here is the uncomfortable part, the one that turns 8.7% into an aspiration rather than a result.

-Worse: the waterfall leakage is not uniformly distributed across customers.
-In one published data-communications case the brand discovered that 9% of customers were receiving total discounts in excess of 40%, 16% were in the 35-40% range, and only 3% of customers were buying at list.
-When "rack-price discipline" slips quietly into "per-customer negotiated chaos", the gap between price power (what the market will bear) and price realization (what you actually collect) widens by stealth, and the 1% you announced in January is 0.6% by December.
+Worse: the waterfall leakage is rarely uniform across customers.
+The same body of work documented case studies in which a meaningful share of customers received total discounts well above the targeted average, while only a small handful of customers actually bought at list.² When "rack-price discipline" slips quietly into "per-customer negotiated chaos", the gap between price power (what the market will bear) and price realization (what you actually collect) widens by stealth, and the 1% you announced in January is materially less than that by December.

 This is why the single most valuable diagnostic in RGM is not an elasticity study.
 It is a pocket-price waterfall drawn customer by customer, with the outliers labelled.